peted-davis/WeatherFlow_PiConsole/README.md

 2. Next, if you live in the UK go to the UK MetOffice DataPoint homepage (https://www.metoffice.gov.uk/datapoint), and register for a new account.
-You'll be given an API key that will be you 'MetOffice' API key.
-If you live outside the UK, register instead for a DarkSky API account (https://darksky.net/dev/register).
+You'll be given an API key that will be you 'MetOffice' API key. ~~If you live outside the UK, register instead for a DarkSky API account (https://darksky.net/dev/register).
 This will be your 'DarkSky' API key.
-The console requires you to enter either a MetOffice API key or a DarkSky API key.
+The console requires you to enter either a MetOffice API key or a DarkSky API key.~~ As Apple have decided to restrict access to DarkSky data to Apple users only, the console is currently unable to provide a forecast for stations outside the UK.
+I am working on finding a replacement API service.

 3. Finally go to CheckWX Aviation Weather and register to enable access to the closest METAR information to you station location.